thiblahute/meson-website/Subprojects.md

 Subprojects can use other subprojects, but all subprojects must reside in the top level `subprojects` directory.
 Recursive use of subprojects is not allowed, though, so you can't have subproject `a` that uses subproject `b` and have `b` also use `a`.

+## Subprojects and dependencies

+A common use case is to use subprojects to provide dependencies on platforms that do not provide them out of the box.
+This is especially common on Windows.
+Meson makes this easy while at the same time using system dependencies if are available.
+The way to do this is to set up a subproject that builds the dependency and has an internal dependency declared like this:

+    proj_dep = declare_dependency(...)

+Then you can use the subproject in the master project like this:

+    sp_dep = dependency('subproj_pkgconfig_name', fallback : ['subproj_name', 'proj_dep']

+This uses the system dependency when available and the self built version if not.
+If you want to always use the subproject, that is also possible, just use `subproject` and `get_variable` as discussed above to get the dependency object.

 ---

 [Back to index](Manual).